wolfyreload/OpenChords/OpenChords/Manual/help.md

 1. Changing the song presentation order so the song notes get adjusted

-2. Adding a new song so you dont have to manually identitify which rows are chords
+2. Adding a new song so you don't have to manually identify which rows are chords

 > **Note:** You can use Ctrl+R to quickly reach this feature.